paulotruta/alexa-skill-llm-intent/README.md

 For more information, check the documentation here: [Importing a Skill into the Alexa Developer Console](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/alexa-hosted-skills-create.html#create-console).

-### Using the Ask CLI
+### Advanced - Using the Ask CLI

-*ℹ️ This method is not recommended for beginners, as it requires more manual steps and configuration and requires using an AWS account you own to host the lambda function.
+>*ℹ️ This method is not recommended for beginners, as it requires more manual steps and configuration and requires using an AWS account you own to host the lambda function.
 Only follow this method if you know what you're doing and have previous experience with Alexa Skills development using AWS.*

 Choose a location for your new skill project (not this repository, as it will be cloned).
 Run the following command in your terminal (at your chosen location) to start a new skill project using this template: